cynthialmy/cynthialmy.github.io/_posts/2026-03-21-ai-agent-from-api-call-to-system.md

 This triggers two issues.
 First, cost: I pay output tokens to duplicate text I already have.
 Second, correctness: models are poor lossless copiers.
 Even with "do not change a character," they may silently "fix" typos, rename symbols, or alter logic.
 That is fatal if the point was to reproduce a defect verbatim for root-cause analysis.

-The fix is straightforward: write the payload to durable storage (a workspace file or object store), pass a pointer (path or ID) between steps, and let the executor read the canonical bytes.
+Fix: write the payload to durable storage (a workspace file or object store), pass a pointer (path or ID) between steps, and let the executor read the canonical bytes.
 Planners stop echoing megabytes; workers pull truth from the source.

 This is when memory (session vs durable) becomes a product requirement tied to real handoffs.
 Session-only state is for things that should die with the turn.
 Durable state is for cross-turn progress: checklists, branch strategy, user approvals.
 The distinction matters because session state that accidentally persists becomes noise tomorrow, and durable state that accidentally dies causes rework.